-The Group aims at minimising environmental impacts in our operations by identifying and adopting appropriate energy-saving measures.
-We have developed related energy measures and initiatives on the efficient use of energy, and such measures and initiatives have been formally documented in the Environmental Policy.
+The Group aims at minimising environmental impacts in its operations by identifying and adopting appropriate energy-saving measures.
+We have developed related energy-saving measures and initiatives on the efficient use of energy, and such measures and initiatives have been formally documented in the Environmental Policy.
 All employees are required to adopt such measures and practices and assume responsibility for the Group's overall energy efficiency.

-The Group has established an energy management system and regularly review our energy consumption objectives and targets to continuously enhance the Group's energy consumption performance.
+The Group has established an energy management system and regularly review its energy consumption objectives and targets to continuously enhance the Group's energy consumption performance.
 Unexpected high consumption of energy will be investigated for its root cause with corresponding preventive measures being taken when deemed necessary.
-Moreover, the Group aims to raise environmental awareness among our key stakeholders and suppliers.
-In the long run, the Group aims to enhance our energy-saving management by minimising the usage of lighting, air conditioning, and electronic appliances and track its energy consumption regularly.
-To uphold the Group's objectives to energy conservation, the Group has set a target to promote electricity conservation by participating in relevant activities such as Earth Hour from FY2023 onwards.
+Moreover, the Group aims to raise environmental awareness among its key stakeholders and suppliers.
+In the long run, the Group aims to enhance its energy-saving management by minimising the usage of lighting, air conditioning, and electronic appliances and track its energy consumption regularly.
+To uphold the Group's objectives to energy conservation, the Group has set a target during FY2022 to promote electricity conservation by participating in relevant activities such as Earth Hour in FY2023.
+During the Reporting Year, the Group conducted a "light-off" activity to turn off the light in the offices during lunch hours on 26 March 2023 in response to Earth Hour in order to raise employees' awareness of energy saving.
+The Group will strive to achieve the target of conducting at least one activity related to energy conservation in FY2024.

-The energy consumed by the Group was mainly electricity consumption for operation.
+The energy consumed by the Group was mainly purchased electricity consumption for operations and the Group did not have direct energy consumption during the Reporting Year.
 We have introduced various measures and initiatives to achieve the goal of electricity saving and efficient consumption.
-Such measures and initiatives include but are not limited to the following:
+Such measures and initiatives include but are not limited to the followings:

-- Replace energy-inefficient light bulbs to energy-efficient LED lighting by phases; - Utilise higher energy-efficiency office equipment in our workplace; - Encourage staff to utilise teleconferences and video conferences whenever possible; - Regularly publicise environmental protection messages to our staff via emails; - Post reminders and posters next to power switches to encourage our staff to take initiatives in energy saving; and - Encourage staff to participate in campaigns or activities relating to the promotion of energy conservation.
+- Replace energy-inefficient light bulbs with energy-efficient light emitting diode ("LED") lighting by phases; - Utilise higher energy-efficiency office equipment in our workplace; - Encourage staff to utilise teleconferences and video conferences whenever possible; - Regularly publicise environmental protection messages to our staff via emails; - Use high-performance multifunction printers which incorporate the functions of printing, scanning, copying, and share the printers among different departments to reduce energy consumption; - Post reminders and posters next to power switches to encourage our staff to take initiatives in energy saving; and - Encourage staff to participate in campaigns or activities relating to the promotion of a green environment.

-The Group's total energy consumption intensity has increased significantly from approximately 261.94 kWh per million HK\$ revenue in FY2021 to approximately 491.58 kWh per million HK\$ revenue in FY2022.
+The Group's total energy consumption intensity increased significantly from approximately 491.58 kWh per million HK\$ revenue in FY2022 to approximately 621.01 kWh per million HK\$ revenue in FY2023.
 This was mainly due to the expansion of reporting scope.
 The Group's energy consumption performances were as follows:

-Indicator Unit FY2022 FY2021

-Direct energy consumption kWh

-Indirect energy consumption - purchased electricity kWh 335,354.00 139,852.00

-Total energy consumption Intensity kWh 335,354.00 139,852.00

-Per employee kWh/employee 371.38 1,553.91

-Per total floor area kWh/m2 74.82 173.63

-Per million HK\$ revenue kWh/million HK\$ revenue 491.58 261.94
+Indicator 5 Unit FY2023 FY2022 Indirect energy consumption - purchased electricity kWh 550,521.30 335,354.00 Total energy consumption Intensity kWh 550,521.30 335,354.00 Per employee kWh/employee 559.47 371.38 Per total floor area kWh/m2 101.13 74.82 Per million HK\$ revenue kWh/million HK\$ revenue 621.01 491.58